Do you feel like you have no motivation for anything?

 You start off psyched ready to get out there and shine.
 But, suddenly that excitement dissipates, leaving you drained and uncreative.

-The next thing you realize you no longer feel like starting that business, putting effort into that relationship, continue searching indeed.com for that dream career, saving for the family car or paying off that college loan (ugh).
+The next thing you realize you no longer feel like putting effort into that relationship, continuing to search indeed.com for that dream career, starting that business, saving for the family car or paying off that college loan (ugh).

 What happened?
 You don’t know what or where it went wrong.
 But, one thing is for sure….
 You want your mojo back!